What is a newsletter?

-To add the newsletter opt-in form to your website, click on the “Share” tab at the top of the newsletter editor:
+To add the newsletter opt-in form to your website, click on the Share tab below the newsletter editor.
+You’ll arrive here:

-After clicking, you will see a popup window with several options for sharing your subscription, including a link that takes you to a page where your form is hosted, as well as 3 options for HTML code that you can use to embed your form in your site’s HTML (the most simple of which is the “iframe” option):
+Here you’ve several options for sharing your signup form.
+You’ve got a link that takes you to a page where your form is hosted, as well the HTML code that you can use to embed your form in your site’s HTML (the most simple of which is the “iframe” option).

 For a more detailed explanation on how to create a newsletter subscription form, set up a double opt-in system, and integrate the form into your website, read our tutorial.

 4. Create your first newsletter campaign

 Easily make a newsletter that is professional-looking with the help of our drag and drop email campaign editor.